abumusasakib/fox-puzzle-game/README.md

 ### `fox_puzzle_game_random_anywhere.py`

 This script allows players to place random tiles on the grid anywhere on the board.
-The game will check for invalid patterns that would create "FOX" or "XOF", and if so then the game is over and the board is shuffled.
+The game will check for invalid patterns that would create "FOX" or "XOF", and if so, the game ends, and the board is shuffled.

+### `fox_puzzle_game.py`

+This is the main entry point for running the FOX Puzzle game.
+It integrates the different gameplay modes and scripts into a unified interface for both manual and randomized tile placement.

 ### `solver_and_analyzer/`